-CLAIRE BRISTON – MAMA TO ONE – NORTHERN ROOTS, ESSEX BASED – 30 SOMETHING – 5 FOOT NOTHING – Never, Ever concise.
+CLAIRE BRISTON – MAMA OF TWO – BORN IN THE NORTH EAST, BASED IN THE NORTH WEST – 30 SOMETHING – 5 FOOT NOTHING

 In 2012 I became a Mama, to Mr Eli.
 He was born with several medical conditions (more on that below and in OLD posts).
 Eli began his journey into the Education system in September 2016 – though, he’s one of the youngest in the school with his birthday being August.
-He’s cheeky, cheery and creative – very imaginative and loves his Art.
+He’s cheeky, cheery and creative – very imaginative and loves his Art, LEGO, Dinosaurs & Space.

 I am a huge champion of independent brands, especially those founded by parents.
 There’s something a little bit special about buying products from a family-run business; whether that be a Husband-and-Wife team or a Mum-Boss/Dad-Preneur.
 You’re not funding a corporate machine – you’re helping out real people.
 A real family.
 Allowing a family to continue to be creative, perhaps alongside that oh so frustrating restraint of ‘inflexible working’, putting food on the table and supporting the roof over their heads.
 And that feels really good.
 I’m also keen to find out how people juggle their work & family life.
 What helps?
 What doesn’t help?!
 Is life really as rosy as Instagram has us believe?
 I will soon have a ‘Never Concise // Chat’ series to dig a little deeper with some incredible creative families.